-The remaining space on the Guild Hall side will also be developed into an open public area linking to Fishergate.
+The remaining space on the Tithebarn Street side of the city's bus station is being developed into an open public area - Bus Station Square linking to Fishergate.

 Improved safety and access

-A key objective of the project is to make it easier and safer for people to access the bus station at ground floor level.
-This area of public space will link into Tithebarn Street, providing easier access for pedestrians visiting the city centre.
+A key objective of the project was to make it easier and safer for people to access the bus station at ground floor level.
+This area of public space will link into Tithebarn Street, providing easier access for pedestrians visiting Preston city centre.

 International competition to develop designs

-Lancashire County Council launched an international architectural competition to develop designs for a youth zone and public space on the site of Preston Bus Station.
-The competition ran by the Royal Institute of British Architects (RIBA) on behalf of the county council launched back in February.
-Entries where shortlisted with the public voting for their favourite design.
+Lancashire County Council launched an international architectural competition to develop designs for a public space on the site of Preston Bus Station.
+The competition ran by the Royal Institute of British Architects (RIBA) on behalf of the county council saw entries shortlisted with the people of Preston voting for their favourite design.